simonmicro-AndroidDevelopment-LineageOS/Lineage-for-Sony-Xperia-10-II/README.md

 Install the Magisk zip like the OTA system update by using `adb sideload [MAGISK_FILE_NAME]`.

 ## Want to install OpenGApps?
 DON'T. Currently this causes a bootloop, as the installer removes the `PackageInstaller` of Android and never installs a new one.
-I'm currently investgating this - until then: Stay tuned for (OTA-)Updates!
+I'm currently investigating this - until then: Stay tuned for (OTA-)Updates!

 ## Credits
 As much I would like, I can't do everything by myself.
 A huge thank you to...